nishanttotla/hugo-blog-skeleton/content/experiences/bike-zambia-2018.md

 #### Ethical Considerations While Taking Photos

-There have been many photos so far of people in Zambia, and I've tried hard to be ethically conscious while clicking these.
+There have been many photos so far of people in Zambia, and I've tried hard to be conscious while clicking these.
 For starters, photos of all individuals have been taken with explicit verbal or gestural consent.
-Even so, I've also tried to make efforts to talk to them and know their stories.
-There's a fine line between clicking photos of locals for exhibitionism versus being genuinely interested in their lives and taking photos for remembering memories.
+Even so, I've also attempted to make efforts to talk to them and know their stories.
+There's a fine line between clicking photos of locals for exhibitionism versus being genuinely interested in their lives and what they have to say.
 It's hard to always get it right, but my focus has always been to act in Zambia like I'd act anywhere else in the world when showing consideration for the people and culture of the land.
-I am happy that several people shared my concerns and were open about this, but I was also disappointed by the more heavy handed attitudes of some other people.
+I am happy that several people shared my concerns and were open about this, but I was also disappointed by the more heavy handed attitudes of some other people in our group.
 While it is undeniable that the money raised by the ride will do a lot of good, there are several questions I have been mulling over since.
 While there was no way I could have formed connections with so many Zambians had I not done this ride, it is also true that perhaps we were shielded from a lot of dark truths because of our support team.
-Again, these are debatable topics and I'm going to explore them further when I write that blog post (or if you want to chat in person).
+These are difficult topics and I'm going to keep exploring them in the future.
+Hit me up if you'd like to have a conversation.

-ALSO MENTION WHY THIS RIDE MAKES SENSE WRT FUNDRAISING.
-(Day 5)
+#### Why Do This Bike Ride At All?

+It is true that the funds raised are going to support many motivated Zambians who want to make a difference in their country, and have effective ways of addressing specific problems.
+All that is great.
+But let's talk about a question that might be on many people's minds (certainly was on mine) -- if the money was raised before the ride, what is the point of doing the ride?
+Any organization raising money with the backdrop of an event like Bike Zambia or more commonly a marathon or some other activity, will use some amount of those funds to organize logistics for the said activity.
+You want that amount to be as small as possible, and scale often helps in making the fraction of funds dedicated to logistics lower.
+But the fundamental question remains -- why not forgo the activity altogether and make that fraction zero?
+So far, the only answer that has made sense is that when there is an end goal, both fundraisers and contributors are more motivated, and even with a fraction going to logistics, the absolute amount that goes to charity is more when there is an end goal, than when there isn't one.
+I believe this anecdotally but I haven't tried to find more convincing evidence yet.
+Let me be very clear, I support the causes the beneficiary organizations are supporting and

+but what about feel-good white people invading the private lives of Zambian villagers?
+I feel guilty about it too.
+Oh and who shares profits really?
+Claire or Zambians?
+That it employs people isn't enough of a motivator.

 TALK ABOUT SHARING FOOD (Day 6)
 What about begging?
 What about villagers standing there?
 Share food?